India–EFTA Trade and Economic Partnership Agreement: Economic benefits

 The EFTA–India agreement is expected to significantly expand bilateral trade and investment flows.
-Indian officials project that the pact will boost India’s exports of products such as pharmaceuticals, textiles, chemicals, and machinery to the EFTA region.
-The deal comes after India’s recent trade agreements with partners like the UAE and Australia, and fits into a broader strategy to integrate India more deeply into global supply chains.
+Indian officials project that the pact will boost India's exports of products such as pharmaceuticals, textiles, chemicals, and machinery to the EFTA region.
+The deal comes after India's recent trade agreements with partners like the UAE and Australia, and fits into a broader strategy to integrate India more deeply into global supply chains.
 EFTA countries, in turn, anticipate improved access for their industries to the Indian market of 1.4 billion consumers.
 Sectors such as machinery and engineering goods, precision instruments (for example, Swiss-made watches and medical devices), pharmaceuticals, and high-end food products (like chocolates and cheese) are expected to benefit from reduced Indian tariffs and fewer trade barriers.

-As of 2023, two-way merchandise trade between India and the EFTA countries was estimated at around $25 billion, making India one of EFTA’s largest trading partners outside the EU. he elimination of most duties under the FTA is expected to lower costs for importers and consumers, potentially increasing trade volumes.
+As of 2023, two-way merchandise trade between India and the EFTA countries was estimated at $25 billion, making India one of EFTA's largest trading partners outside the EU. he elimination of most duties under the FTA is expected to lower costs for importers and consumers, potentially increasing trade volumes.
 However, analysts note that some benefits could be limited.
 For instance, Switzerland had independently decided to abolish its import tariffs on industrial goods from 2024, meaning Indian exporters would enjoy tariff-free access to the Swiss market even without the FTA – a factor that may reduce the incremental advantage gained through the deal.
-Likewise, India’s agricultural exports to EFTA might continue to face strict sanitary standards and regulatory hurdles, which could constrain growth in those sectors despite tariff concessions.
+Likewise, India's agricultural exports to EFTA might continue to face strict sanitary standards and regulatory hurdles, which could constrain growth in those sectors despite tariff concessions.